motioncity/AntsVsBees/README.md

 # AntsvsBees
-A Java based interpretation of Ants vs Bees using Pokemon
+A Java based interpretation of Ants vs Bees using Pokemon.
+Created to test my understanding of Inheritance and Polymorphism